7 Facts from our Genebase Review

 The Science behind Genebase

 The company uses high quality technology to ensure the accuracy of your DNA results.
-Sequencing and genotyping is fully automated and each test is run twice.
+It fully automates sequencing and genotyping and runs each test twice.
 In addition to providing DNA tests, Genebase is also a research organization that develops molecular genetic tests based on genetic research and new technology.

 Genebase labs are accredited by the AABB, CAP, CLIA, SCC, and ISO17025.
 It includes a network of over 3000 laboratories nationwide for use in legal court cases that require chain of custody.